 Step 4: Train employees on secure BYOD usage and policies

 These steps are vital to implement secure BYOD in today’s era of digital vulnerability.
-Thru’s comprehensive enterprise file sync and share (EFSS) platform helps enterprises send and share files securely across devices, anywhere, at any time.
+Thru’s comprehensive enterprise file exchange and collaboration platform helps enterprises send and share files securely across devices, anywhere, at any time.